lindsay888/rag-hr-llm/README.md

 langchain
 aws

 We are using LLAMA 2 from AWS Bedrock and you would need to setup and install to your instances.

+Follow the steps here for setup - [Setup](https://docs.aws.amazon.com/bedrock/latest/userguide/setting-up.html)